 If you’re looking for the best apple orchards in Vermont where you can pick your own apples, you’re in good company.
 Some of the oldest apple orchards in the country are found in this state, many of which are located in the foothills of the mountains.

 Here, you can find the quintessential New England autumn experience of picking apples under a clear blue sky.
 Of course, the apples themselves are delicious, too.

-Here are the best apple orchards in Vermont to visit this autumn.
+Keep reading to discover the 17 best apple orchards in Vermont to visit this autumn!

 Shelburne Orchard lies alongside Lake Champlain in Shelburne, VT.
 These 60 acres are home to more than 2,000 apple trees.
 If you are in this area of Vermont, don’t miss out on visiting one of the best apple orchards in Vermont.

 The orchard provides the opportunity to pick your own apples in September and October.
 But those aren’t the only delights you’ll find here.
 They also sell apple cider, doughnuts, and even apple brandy.